Distributional Effects with Two-Sided Measurement Error: An Application to Intergenerational Income Mobility: Identification

-\begin{remark} Another way to relax the classical measurement error assumption would be to allow for the independence conditions in \Cref{ass:me}(ii) and \Cref{ass:me}(iii) to hold conditional on $X$ (instead of the measurement error also being independent from $X$).
-In that case, our arguments exploiting quantile regression do not go through, but it seems likely that one could identify the joint distribution of $(Y^*,T^*)$ conditional on covariates building on existing arguments on recovering distributions of mismeasured variables with repeated measurements.
+\begin{remark} Another way to relax the classical measurement error assumption would be to allow for the independence conditions in \Cref{ass:me}(ii) and \Cref{ass:me}(iii) to hold conditional on $X$ (instead of the measurement error also being independent of $X$).
+In that case, our arguments exploiting quantile regression do not go through, but it seems likely that one could identify the joint distribution of $(Y^*,T^*)$ conditional on covariates building on existing arguments on recovering distributions of mismeasured variables, particularly in settings where the researcher has access to repeated measurements.
 In general, many approaches exist for identifying these distributions even in the presence of complicated forms of non-classical measurement error (see \citet{hu-2017} for a recent review).
-In applications where repeated observations are available, it would seem possible to substitute these types of approaches for quantile regression in the first step of our identification arguments.
-See \Cref{rem:qr,rem:qr2} for additional discussion on the pros and cons of using quantile regression in the first step. \end{remark}
+In applications where repeated observations are available, it would seem possible to substitute these types of approaches for quantile regression in the first step of our identification arguments.\footnote{One common strategy in the intergenerational mobility literature is to average repeated measures of annual income into a single measure of permanent income and then subsequently ignore measurement error.
+Generally, in nonlinear settings (such as ours), approaches using averaging would require consistent estimation of permanent income, which, due to the incidental parameters problem, would require the number of time periods to grow to infinity (see, e.g., \citet{kato-galvao-2012,val-weidner-2016}).
+For these arguments to work, it seems likely that a researcher would already have access to an individual's entire annual earnings history.
+In this case, there is no measurement error issue at all, as one can simply compute permanent income.
+Even in the context of linear models, averaging a few years of earnings may be of limited use in accounting for measurement error, especially when transitory income shocks can be persistent (\citet{mazumder-2005}).} See \Cref{rem:qr,rem:qr2} for additional discussion on the pros and cons of using quantile regression in the first step. \end{remark}